Mixture of experts: Sparsely-gated MoE layer

 The sparsely-gated MoE layer, published by researchers from Google Brain, uses feedforward networks as experts, and linear-softmax gating.
 Similar to the previously proposed hard MoE, they achieve sparsity by a weighted sum of only the top-k experts, instead of the weighted sum of all of them.
 Specifically, in a MoE layer, there are feedforward networks $f_1, ..., f_n$, and a gating network $w$.
 The gating network is defined by $w(x) = \mathrm{softmax}(\mathrm{top}_k(W x + \text{noise}))$, where $\mathrm{top}_k$ is a function that keeps the top-k entries of a vector the same, but sets all other entries to $-\infty$.
 The addition of noise helps with load balancing.

 The choice of $k$ is a hyperparameter that is chosen according to application.
 Typical values are $k = 1, 2$.
 The $k = 1$ version is also called the Switch Transformer.
 The original Switch Transformer was applied to a T5 language model.

 As demonstration, they trained a series of models for machine translation with alternating layers of MoE and LSTM, and compared with deep LSTM models.
 Table 3 shows that the MoE models used less inference time compute, despite having 30x more parameters.

+This architectural module was published in 2017-01, within a few months of the publication of the Transformer architecture (2017-06-12), and they were combined into a multimodal architecture called MultiModel published 4 days later (2017-06-16).